Frequently Asked Questions

 You can access individual airport websites through the Links page of the Travel Midwest site.
 Each airport in the region has a website with driving instructions from major interstates, and parking data.
 The airport sites contain parking restrictions, cell phone lots, and other special instructions that visitors to the airports will need.
 The Links page of this site has links to all of the airports in the region with scheduled air service.

-The colors on the map are designed to give a quick visual picture of the state of the covered roadways.
+The colors on the map are designed to give a quick visual representation of the amount of traffic on a road segment.
 Each color represents an estimated level of congestion on that road segment:

 - (dark green): Uncongested